Records advisers create and monitor electronic and paper filing systems so that records can be filed, found, tracked and disposed of.

 What are the chances of getting a job?

+There will always be a demand for people with skills in records and information management due to legal requirements.
 The law requires government departments and other public sector organisations, such as district health boards and education providers, to keep certain records.
-Private companies are also legally required to keep some types of records.
-This means there is steady demand for experienced records advisers.

 Types of employers varied